Startercode/django/Checklist[Developer].md

-Project Checklist [Developer][V1]
+Project Checklist [Developer]
 ---
-> [Developer] = Configuration Needed For A Developer Level Project
+> [Developer] Configuration For A Django Project With Additional Tools

-***Current Version: 1.0.0***
+***Current Version: 0.0.0***

-This document is the main tool used to organize and document your project.
-To help you get started with your project it contains information about the files, packages, and libraries that come with the skeleton web app with a Version 1.0.0 checklist, that you can modify for your first deployment.
-After your pleased with your first deployment.
-Create versions of your app with additional features to improve the functionality or user experience.

-**Tips (add these to readme)**

-*Project managment:* Use your project management preferences, whether that's a software program, intergrating github projects, a notepad or a piece of paper.
-I just find that it's easier to brainstorm and walkthrough needs, structure of a project when I'm using software like Clickup.
+This document is a tool for maintaining, organizing and documenting your project.
+To get started, first make sure you have all the necessary dependencies installed.
+This app comes with a skeleton project named Version[0] .
+Modify, add to the checklist, and increment versions until you complete your project sans finished testing, security and deployment.
+Publish Version[1] as your MVP when Testing Security and deployment is finished.
+After completion of MVP, continue to increment features through additional versions.

 Tools
 ---